Honour of the Knights

 Based on the novel "El ingenioso hidalgo Don Quijote de la Mancha" by Miguel de Cervantes.

-HONOUR OF THE KNIGHTS reduces Miguel de Cervantes' "Don Quixote" to its elementary: Quixote and Sancho canter off, directionless, in search of adventures.
-On the way, their discussions tackle spiritual, chivalrous and practical matters... and their friendship deepens.
+HONOR OF THE KNIGHTS reduces Miguel de Cervantes' "Don Quixote" to its essentials: Quixote and Sancho on a journey.
+They gallop through the country in search of adventures.
+Along the way, they philosophize about spirituality, chivalry and daily life.
+Their friendship deepens.

 A hauntingly serene and sometimes moving experimental take on «Don Quixote», Albert Serra's Honor de Cavalleria seems to have spliced that Spanish classic to «Waiting for Godot» via Bresson and Ozu.
 Silent and gentle where the original is verbose and tumultuous, Serra reads between the lines of Cervantes' masterpiece and works its absences up into two hours of painterly auteur fare.
 Over the first ten minutes, there are only a couple of brief exchanges as Sancho looks for a laurel crown for his master.
 The slow ritual of Sancho putting on Quixote's armor is shown, while the physically most active sequence has Quixote bathing in a river and gleefully encouraging Sancho to do the same.
 One night, Quixote is mysteriously spirited away by four men on white horses.
 With its beautifully nuanced and mostly voiceless thesping by the central duo, Honor de Cavalleria transmits an appealing air of serenity.
 Like the directly-recorded sound, lighting is entirely natural.
 Some scenes disappear into almost-blackness, but the supercharged, dramatic skies over the Catalan countryside are sufficiently spectacular not to need tech manipulation.
 There's not a windmill in sight. – Jonathan Holland, Viennale